arnavsurve/glyfs/docs/examples.md

 # API Examples

-This page provides comprehensive examples for integrating with AgentPlane APIs in various programming languages and frameworks.
+This page provides comprehensive examples for integrating with Glyfs APIs in various programming languages and frameworks.

 ## Table of Contents